Board of Trustees

 Phil is a principal in Country Business Investments, a brokerage and acquisition firm of area businesses, where he has been responsible for numerous transactions in northern New England over 30 years.
 He is past president of the Brattleboro Area Chamber of Commerce, past president and current executive board member of the Brattleboro Development and Credit Corporation, and past president and current member of Rotary International.
 He is also the former president of Brattleboro Outing Club and Tennis Club, past board member of the Vermont Chamber of Commerce and current board of the Latchis Corporation of the Brattleboro Arts Initiative.
 Phil has his master’s in teaching economics from the University of Missouri.

 Peter H. Zamore ’74, Clerk of the Corporation

-Peter is a graduate of Vermont Law School as well as Marlboro College, and is listed in Corporate Counsel as a “Best Lawyer in America” selection for energy law.
-He specializes in regulated industries and has represented telecommunications providers, energy companies and cable television operators in regulatory proceedings and negotiated transactions.
+Peter is a graduate of Vermont Law School as well as Marlboro College.
+He was a lawyer specializing in regulated industries and represented telecommunications providers, energy companies and cable television operators in regulatory proceedings and negotiated transactions.
 He was an attorney for Sheehey Furlong & Behm for 11 years before leaving to serve as general counsel for Green Mountain Power in 1995.
-Peter was also general counsel for Green Mountain Energy Company, a start-up national electricity marketing company, before rejoined the firm as a principal in 2001.
+Peter was also general counsel for Green Mountain Energy Company, a start-up national electricity marketing company, rejoined the firm as a principal in 2001, and retired in 2016.

 Elizabeth J. McCormack Aron, Life Trustee